Teaching, M.A.T. (Single Subject)

 The California Commission on Teacher Credentialing requires that a teaching credential candidate must have completed a minimum 2-credit course that covers the U.S. Constitution or fulfill this requirement by examination.

 Transfer coursework must be reviewed by a credential analyst in the School of Education.
-If an exam is required, a U.S. Constitution exam and study packet is available in Biola's School of Education.
-Candidates who have taken one of the courses listed below, with a grade of "C" or better at Biola University, have met this requirement.
+Candidates who have taken one of the courses listed below, with a grade of C or better at Biola University, have met this requirement.

 CPR